Ginger Rogers: Dressed to Impress

 Exhibition curated by Nicole Johnston of the Missouri Historic Costume and Textile Collection, University of Missouri.
 Assisted by Dr. Joan Stack, Curator of Art Collections, State Historical Society of Missouri and Sarah Lawrence, Collection Assistant, University of Missouri.

-Rogers’ unique sense of style continues to impress and inspire design students today through unique creative scholarship in the Department of Textile and Apparel Management at the University of Missouri.
-Undergraduate students in six TAM classes over the course of two years designed unique garments inspired by Rogers’ incredible costume and career.
-An array of these collaborative student designs are included in both physical and virtual exhibitions.
+Rogers’ costume and unique sense of style also impressed and inspired undergraduate students in the Department of Textile and Apparel Management at the University of Missouri whose designs are included in both physical and virtual exhibitions.

 GINGER ROGERS ARCHIVE COLLECTION